 Applications for permanent residence status are examined by a special committee of IGI.[19]
 The decision has to be taken no later than 6 months from the day the application was registered.
 For objective reasons, the Head of IGI may extend this deadline by another 3 months, dully notifying the applicant.[20]

 The applicant is notified within 15 days of the request being granted.
-Within 30 days from the receipt of the communication, the person who has been granted the right of permanent residence in Romania has to present him or herself to the regional office of the IGI, where the application was registered, for the issuance of the permanent residence permit.[21]
+Within 30 days from the receipt of the communication, the person who has been granted the right of permanent residence in Romania has to present themselves to the regional office of the IGI, where the application was registered, for the issuance of the permanent residence permit.[21]

-Galaţi: According to the legal counsellor, there were requests registered and no issues were reported.
+Galaţi: According to the legal counsellor, there were requests registered and no issues were reported in 2022.

 [1] Information provided by IGI-DAI, 16 February 2021.